martis42/depend_on_what_you_use/README.md

 | Python           | Minimum version is 3.6.
 Tests are currently running based on Python 3.8.                         |
 | Bazel            | Minimum version is 4.0.0.
 Multiple versions are tested.                                          |
 | Buildozer        | No known limitations.
 Tests have been performed with 5.0.1.                                      |

+# Alternatives to DWYU

+If you are mostly interested in making sure no headers from transitive dependecies are used by your C++ targets, you might want to look into the `layering_check` feature.
+It causes the compilation to fail on using headers from transitive dependencies.<br/>
+At the time of writing this, I could not find detailed documentation about this feature.
+It was introduced in [this PR](https://github.com/bazelbuild/bazel/pull/11440) and is mentioned in the [unix_cc_toolchain_config.bzl](https://github.com/bazelbuild/bazel/blob/master/tools/cpp/unix_cc_toolchain_config.bzl).<br/>
+As far as I can tell this feature is only available with the clang compiler and while using modules.

 # Versioning